usds/SME-QA-Website/pages/phases/job-analysis/defining-proficiency-levels.md

 sidenav: hiring-phases
 phase: job-analysis
 sub-phase-order: 050
-intro: Define the proficiency levels SMEs will use to compare an applicant's experience against your competencies.
-This establishes the specialized experience for the position.
+intro: Define proficiency levels for each competency and then SMEs and HR will decide which level is required for the GS level in this hiring action.
 ---

 <p class="usa-intro">